prabhakaran2304/ansible-role-user-linux/README.md

 Following roles where designed to neatly work together with this role:

-- [authorized-key][grog.authorized-key], for managing authorized-keys.
+- [authorized-key][infrausr.authorized-key], for managing authorized-keys.
 - [sudo][infrausr.sudo], for managing sudo rights.

 The [management-user][infrausr.management-user] role combines all these roles in